mle86/php-request-authentication/doc/Class_KeyRepository.md

 # KeyRepository Abstract Base Class

-A key repository can look up client API secrets by their client identification.
+A key repository can look up client API keys/secrets by their client identification.

 They are needed by <code>[AuthenticationMethod]::verify()</code>
-to look up the correct client API secret for the client identification string contained within the request.
+to look up the correct client API key/secret for the client identification string contained within the request.